claytoninc/WizFi360_BeeLogger/README.md

 * take a measurement from all sensors
 * connect to the MQTT server
 * transfer all valid sensor data to the server
+* disconnect from the server
 * delay for 20 seconds
 * repeat

 A simple software loop performs these operations.
-A watchdog time ensures that should a problem occur, the system will reset and start again.
+A watchdog timer ensures that should a problem occur, the system will reset and start again.

 ## Installation